Samsh-Tabrej/nasscom-vsd-soc-design/README.md

 Device Models to simulate the behavior of various components.<br/>
 Digital Standard Cell Libraries for logic functions, and I/O Libraries for interfacing with external systems.
 These elements guide the design and ensure that the resulting ASIC can be manufactured reliably.<br/>

-# Introduction to Openlane and StriVe chipsets
+# Introduction to OpenlANE and StriVe chipsets
 OpenLANE is an open-source ASIC design flow that provides a comprehensive toolchain for digital design, from RTL to GDSII, supporting custom chip development.
 It integrates several EDA tools for synthesis, placement, routing, and verification.
 It is a tape-out-hardened flow that addresses two main use cases: hardening a macro and integrating a System-on-a-Chip (SoC).
 It was used successfully to tape out a family of RISC-V based SoCs known as “striVe”.<br/>
 ![](https://github.com/Samsh-Tabrej/nasscom-vsd-soc-design/blob/main/media/striVe.png)
 StriVe chipsets are customizable, energy-efficient processors designed for specialized applications, focusing on low-power and high-performance computing.
 They leverage open-source frameworks like OpenLane to enable rapid prototyping and development of ASICs.